France's Hollande names new PM, pledges tax cuts after poll rout

 Valls, who friends say harbours his own presidential ambitions, is expected to present a slimmed-down government team before Hollande travels to a EU-Africa summit in Brussels late on Wednesday.

-Hollande said France would pursue public spending cuts to help narrow its budget deficit and reduce labour charges on business by some 30 billion euros ($41.35 billion), part of a "responsibility pact" with employers he launched in January.
+Hollande said France would pursue public spending cuts to help narrow its budget deficit and reduce labour charges on business by some 30 billion euros (25 billion pounds), part of a "responsibility pact" with employers he launched in January.

 But he said Sunday's elections, in which his Socialists lost control of more than 150 towns, also showed the need for a "solidarity pact" offering workers tax cuts and assurances on welfare, youth training and education.